edgedb/edgedb/docs/stdlib/numbers.rst

     :index: modulo mod division

-    Retrieves the remainder from a division operation. (modulo)
+    Returns the remainder after division of the operands.

+    This is commonly referred to as a "modulo" operation.

-    This is also the remainder from floor division.
-Just as is the case with the :eql:op:`//<floordiv>` operator, the resulting type of the remainder operator corresponds to the left operand's type:
+    This is the remainder from floor division.
+Just as is the case with the :eql:op:`//<floordiv>` operator, the result type of the remainder operator corresponds to the left operand's type:

     .. code-block:: edgeql-repl